ncatlab/nlab-content/pages/11072.md

 ## Idea

-In full [[linear logic]]/[[linear type theory]] there is assumed a (co-)[[modality]] denoted "!", whose role is, roughly, to give linear types also a non-linear interpretation.
+In full [[linear logic]]/[[linear type theory]] there is assumed a (comonadic) [[modality]] denoted "!", whose role is, roughly, to give linear types also a non-linear interpretation.
 This is also called the _exponential conjunction_ and is also known as the "of course"-modality and sometimes also as the "bang"-operation (for better or worse).

 ## Categorical semantics